biodash/biodash.github.io/content/codeclub-present/index.md

 ### Info/alert notes

-To produce boxes to draw attention to specific content, you can use two classes that are specific to the [Hugo Academic Theme](https://themes.gohugo.io/academic/) (now branded as ["Wowchemy"](https://wowchemy.com/)).
+To produce boxes to draw attention to specific content, you can use two classes specific to the [Hugo Academic Theme](https://themes.gohugo.io/academic/) (now branded as ["Wowchemy"](https://wowchemy.com/)).

 - `alert-note` for a blue box with an info symbol: